designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 When you [refund a deposit](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer) or delete an 'Other' payment in Collins, this change will be pushed to Stocklink so that Collins and your tills are synced.

-## Setting up the Collins/IBS Integration:
+## Setting up the Collins/Access EPOS Integration:
-If you would like to set up the integration to push bookings/payments to your IBS EPOS, you will need to contact your Collins Account Manager with the following details (you will be able to get these from IBS):
+If you would like to set up the integration to push bookings/payments to your Access EPOS, you will need to contact your Collins Account Manager with the following details (you will be able to get these from your contact at Accept EPOS):

 * Logon URL
 * WSDL